Need help finding something?

 PS: I am using a web-based email to maintain my business communication while traveling.

-Many recipients will not respond to e-business enquire using *public e-mail*, thinking that: what is the sender trying to hide?
-Or the sender must be a small time agency, that can't even afford his/her own e-mail hence, many recipient do not attach much commercial value to such e-messages and ignore them.
+Many recipients will not respond to e-business enquire using *public e-mail*, thinking that: the sender must be a small time agency as well as perceiving it as of little commercial value and will be ignored.

-Many companies do not have a network, mail-servers or e-mail address for every department, a lease or ISDN line with 24 hours Internet connection or even Internet accessibility for every manager.
+Many companies may not have internal network computers, mail-servers or e-mail address for every department and may even be using a dial-up or ISDN line without 24 hours Internet connection or may not have Internet accessibility for every manager.

 Many companies also apply the same proven management policy for fax to the management of e-mails.
 Your e-message get checked by whomever that is assigned to manage it.
-These *personal* idea of e-communication priority which usually never matches the sender idea of priority and so..... at their leisure, sometime once a week, check for emails, print it, and is "left" on a tray for internal dispatch.... see below new world record:
+The recipient idea of e-communication priority may not match the sender idea of priority and so..... at their leisure, sometime once a day or a week, check for emails, print it, and is "left" on a tray for internal dispatch.... see below new world record:

 A new world record